kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 ## Mobile First

 "Mobile First" has gone from a buzz word to a *de facto* web standard.
-It basically means "properly develop and position for mobile devices before doing so for desktop devices"...this should be applied to both content strategy and code.
+It basically means "properly develop and position content for mobile devices before doing so for desktop devices"...this should be applied to both content strategy and code.

 No issues with foing Mobile First with the content strategy for this redesign.
 I did a complete content audit of the previous site, then either elmininated lots of content I didn't need or moved it to the bottom of the page.